cloud-gov/federalist.18f.gov/pages/how-federalist-works/cloud-gov-setup.md

 ---
-title: Deploying to cloud.gov
+title: cloud.gov Setup
 parent: How Federalist Works
 ---

-## Deploying Federalist to cloud.gov's GovCloud environment
+## Configuring Federalist in cloud.gov's GovCloud environment

 Federalist is built to be deployed to the [GovCloud](https://cloud.gov/docs/apps/govcloud/) region in [cloud.gov](https://cloud.gov/docs/).
 This guide is targeted at anyone who wishes to deploy the entire Federalist system to cloud.gov from the ground up, or anyone who wishes to get a better grasp of how the system is architected by looking at how it is deployed.